Psteven5/ssal.c/README.md

   return (Vector2){.x = x, .y = y};
 })

-static_property(active, Allocator *) // defines a global variable Allocator_active of type Allocator *
-type(Iterator, char *) // defines a typedef String_Iterator of type char *
+static_property(active, Allocator *, NULL) // defines a global variable Allocator_active of type Allocator * with value NULL type(Iterator, char *) // defines a typedef String_Iterator of type char *

 // defines a function Baz_write like above, but also puts a field "write" inside Baz_VTable